 A "young carer" is a person under the age of 26 who helps to look after a family member with a disability, mental illness, chronic illness, or drug or alcohol problem.

 Young carers could be caring for a parent, sibling or grandparent.
 Young carers might help out with housework, manage household finances, assist with personal care, and/or provide social and emotional support.
 There are over 40,000 young carers in WA.

 Even though it can be a rewarding experience, caring can also be challenging for young people.
 It can have an impact on educational achievements, emotional wellbeing, relationships with family members, and social activities.

-The Carers WA Young Carer program offers young carers aged 8 to 25 access to specific information, service referrals and counselling, plus social support in the form of camps, school holiday activities and outings.
+The Carers WA Young Carer program offers young carers aged 8 to 25 access to specific information, service referrals and counselling.
 The Young Carer team also visits schools to educate school staff about young carers in the classroom.